Return to Canada

 Every year, millions of Canadian citizens return to Canada from abroad.
 Make your re-entry safe and easy – here is all you need to know about going through customs, the process for re-entering Canada, what to do if you are sick, and information on U.S. border wait times.

-Overview of everything you need to know when you and your goods arrive at customs on returning from travelling abroad.
+What to know when you and your goods arrive at customs after travelling abroad

 Regularly updated list of wait times at border crossing points for drivers coming to Canada from the U.S.

-Links to the provincial and territorial government resources you need to move back to Canada.
+Links to the provincial and territorial government resources you need when you move back to Canada

 What we are doing

 US to Canada border wait times